X

 Presentation:

-Ladies and gentlemen, good day and welcome to 3Q and 9 month FY26 earnings conference call of Adani Green Energy Limited hosted by ICICI Securities Limited.
-As a reminder, all participant line will be in the listen only mode and there will be an opportunity for you to ask questions after the presentation concludes.
-Should you need assistance during the conference call, please signal an operator by pressing Star then zero on your touchstone phone.
-I now hand the conference over to Mr. Mohit Kumar from ICICI Securities.
-Thank you.
-And over to you sir.
+Ladies and gentlemen, good day, and welcome to 3Q and 9 month FY ’26 Earnings Conference Call of Adani Green Energy Limited, hosted by ICICI Securities Limited.
+[Operator Instructions] I now hand the conference over to Mr. Mohit Kumar from ICICI Securities.
+Thank you, and over to you, sir.

-Thank you.
-Danish.
+Thank you, Danish.
 Good evening.
-On behalf of ICICI Securities, I welcome you all to the Q3 and 9 month FY26 earnings conference call of Adani Kiniraji.
-We have with us senior management.
-On the call.
-We’ll start with a brief remark on the results followed by Q and A. I will now hand over the call to Viral Head Investor Relations for the introduction of the management and the opening remarks.
-Over to you Viral.
+On behalf of ICICI Securities, I welcome you all to the Q3 and 9 months FY ’26 Earnings Conference Call of Adani Green Energy.
+We have with us senior management on the call.
+We’ll start with a brief remark on the results followed by Q&A. I will now hand over the call to Viral, Head of Investor Relations for the introduction of the management and the opening remarks.
+Over to you, Viral.

 Thank you, Mohit.
-Good afternoon everyone.
-We are pleased to present the results for 9 months FY26.
+Good afternoon, everyone.
+We are pleased to present the results for 9 months FY ’26.
 Welcome all the participants to our earnings call.
 I hope you would have had the chance to go through our earnings presentation.
 We have with us Mr. Ashish Khanna, the CEO of the company.
-We have Mr. Sourabh Shah, CFO Mr. Rajkumar Jain, head of Business Development.
-Without wasting any further time, I would like to now hand over the call.
-To Mr. Ashish Khanna for opening remarks which will be followed by Q and A.
+We have Mr. Saurabh Shah, CFO; Mr. Raj Kumar Jain, Head of Business Development.
+Without wasting any further time, I would like to now hand over the call to Mr. Ashish Khanna for opening remarks, which will be followed by Q&A. Thank you.

-Thank you.
-Thanks Will.
-Thanks, Will.
-Good afternoon everyone.
-I am delighted to share Adani Green Energy’s robust operational and financial performance for the first nine months of fiscal year 2026.
-Underscoring our relentless growth trajectory and industry leadership, our energy sales surged by an impressive 37% year on year reaching 27.6 billion units.
+Thanks, Viral.
+Good afternoon, everyone.
+I’m delighted to share Adani Green Energy’s robust operational and financial performance for the first 9 months of fiscal year 2026, underscoring our relentless growth trajectory and industry leadership.
+Our energy sales surged by an impressive 37% year-on-year, reaching 27.6 billion units.
 This robust growth is a direct result of significant greenfield capacity additions and strong plant performance.
-Our operational renewable energy capacity expanded by 48% year on year to 17.2 gigawatt, reinforcing our leadership as India’s largest and fastest growing pure play renewable energy company and putting us firmly on course to achieve 50 gigawatt target by 2030.
+Our operational renewable energy capacity expanded by 48% year-on-year to 17.2 gigawatts, reinforcing our leadership as India’s largest and fastest-growing pure-play renewable energy company and putting us firmly on course to achieve 50 gigawatt target by 2030.

 Questions and Answers: